-The Council has received final notification of a range of new grant funding for the next financial year.
+The Council has received provisional notification of a range of new grant funding for the next financial year.

 Recovery Grant - This new grant is targeted towards areas with greater need and demand for services (as proxied by deprivation), and less ability to raise income locally (specifically, council tax).
-The final NELC allocation is £5.4M in 2025/26
+The provisional NELC allocation is £5.4M in 2025/26

 Childrens Social Care Prevention Grant - This new grant is distributed using an interim children's relative needs-based formula, which allocates funding based on estimated need for children's social care services, varying cost of delivering children and young people's services and an authority's relative ability to raise council tax.
-The final NELC allocation is £1.7M in 2025/26
+The provisional NELC allocation is £1.5M in 2025/26

 Extended Producer Responsibility - This new grant aims to compensate local authorities for the waste disposal cost of packaging.
-The provisional NELC allocation is £3.1M for 2025/26.
-This is expected to be confirmed during 2025/26
+The provisional NELC allocation is £3.1M for 2025/26

-Employers NIC - Additional funding of £1.4M has been allocated in the final settlement to reflect the additional cost to the local authority as a direct result of the increase in employers NIC rate.
-The additional funding will contribute towards the expected cost increase of £1.6M.
+It is anticipated that additional funding will be allocated in the final settlement to reflect the additional cost to the local authority as a direct result of the increase in employers NIC rate, the value of this funding is still to be confirmed.